Chan Jian Xiang - Project Portfolio Page

 The Domsun tutorial section was a result of the peer feedback during the PE Dry run.
 As i realised the importance of building the intuition in user to know how the app actually works, i decided to bridge the learning gap by providing a pictorial guide for the user.

-section contributed by me in the User Guide.
+Below shows the extract of the mc and stats section contributed by me in the User Guide.

 {start of extract}

-- Prints MCs
+mc - Prints MCs

-prints the number of MCs based on selected option.
+Typing mc prints the number of MCs based on selected option.
 By default, this command focuses on the entire module list.
 In order to print the MC of taken modules, do remember to enter ‘focus taken’ before proceeding with this command.

 Syntax: